mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Advanced_SQL.md

   WHERE Ingredients.IngredientName = 'Beef'
 ```

-## Find all Receips that has Beef and Garlic
+## Find all Receipes that has Beef and Garlic

 ```sql
 SELECT BeefRecipes.RecipeTitle